JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 Capitals are distracting, so when in doubt - don’t use one.

-* For headers and titles, use sentence case (only the first letter and names of things are capitalised), even though as you can see I tend to use title case.
-This will save you the trouble of figuring out if “from” is capitalised in title case.
+* For headers and titles, use sentence case (only the first letter and proper names are capitalised).

 * If you really want to use title case that’s fine.
 Just <del>remember that some words are only capitalised if they’re at the head of a sentence, even when using title case.
 These include (but are not limited to): a, an, and, be, for, from (depending on who you ask; I asked the Guardian), in, is, of, off, on, or, the, to, too.</del> use [http://titlecapitalization.com/](http://titlecapitalization.com/).